SCIFER99/Super-Mario-Bros-Game/README.md

 at/with Nintendo!
 That is my goal!

 This is a substantial video game development program and guess what!?
-Did you know you can develop Super Mario in Python!
+Did you know you can develop Super Mario in Python (version 3.6)!
 Yes, you can!
 Here are the modules needed

     pip install os
     pip install sys